 - you can’t cross the finish line unless you start at the beginning

 That’s the 2008-09 theme: Starting at the Beginning.
 And we’re going to start at the beginning in a few different ways.

 On Sundays were going to study Genesis.
-As I’ve already said, Genesis may be the best and most relevant book in all the Bible to prepare us to think about our place in the world, to frame our beliefs about family and history and morality from the ground up.
+Genesis may be the best and most relevant book in all the Bible to prepare us to think about our place in the world, to frame our beliefs about family and history and morality from the ground up.
 Genesis is the book of beginnings, especially as we study the early chapters of God’s story of redemption.
 We will study the beginning of everything so that students will be prepared for anything.